-People who have had thyroid cancer have a risk of kidney cancer that is 2 to 7 times higher than people who have not had thyroid cancer.
+People who have had thyroid cancer have an increased risk of kidney cancer.
 This may be due to gene changes that are common to both cancers.

 Two large studies have found that people with diabetes have a higher risk of kidney cancer.